 - Ablation of lymph nodes;

-- Palliative surgery for unresectable cancer (a cancer that cannot be removed completely).
+- Palliative surgery for unresectable cancer (cancer that cannot be removed completely).

-How is the Gastric Cancer Surgery performed in Turkey & Istanbul?
+How is Gastric Cancer Surgery performed in Turkey & Istanbul?

 Surgery is part of the treatment of many stages of stomach cancer, if possible.
 If a patient has stage 0 to III cancer and is healthy, surgery offers the only chance of curing stomach cancer.

-The costs of the treatment are variable, they depend on the type of therapies used and the stage of the cancer.
+The cost and the prices of the treatment are variable, they depend on the type of therapies used and the stage of cancer.

-Gastric Tumour Treatment the best Clinics and Hospitals in Turkey & Istanbul
+Gastric Tumour Treatment prices: the best Clinics and Hospitals in Turkey & Istanbul

 - Urgent surgery to remove the cancerous Tumour;